 Notes to the Basic Financial Statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes can be found following the governmental fund financial statements.
+The notes can be found starting on page 18.

 Other Information

 In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the County's compliance with its adopted budget for the General Fund, its employee pension plan and its other post-employment benefit plans to its employees.
 Required supplementary information can be found immediately following the notes to the financial statements.
 The combining statements referred to earlier in connection with non-major governmental funds are presented immediately following the required supplementary information.